 - it “spoils” you with a set of customizable templates

 - the tool's also conveniently easy to deploy as a web service

 Now, let's have a close look at the Drupal & machine learning tool interaction:

-The Event Server collects data from your Drupal app/website — provides it to the Engine —this one reads it — it uses it to put together a predictive model, by leveraging machine learning — one that it then sends over to your Drupal app/website — upon a query via REST
+The Event Server gathers data from your Drupal app/website — sends it it to the Engine —this one reads it — it uses it to put together a predictive model — one that it then sends over to your Drupal app/website — upon a query via REST.

 Et voila!
 A predictive result is sent to your Drupal website or application, one that will power a predictive user experience.

 Now, since we've been talking about the event data that's being sent from Drupal to the machine learning tool and further “exploited” for building that predictive model, you should know that it comes in “2 flavors”:

 - explicit: the user will have already bought/reviewed an item, so you have explicit information about his/her preferences

 - implicit: the already available data is being leveraged, since there's no past choice or user feedback to analyze for anticipating his/her needs

 Will we be witnessing more and more Drupal 8 websites leveraging predictive UX and, implicitly, machine learning technology, to create anticipated user experiences?